Any current student wishing to discuss visa changes or extensions should contact the Dean of Students' International Students Advisory Team.

 - letter from your national government confirming a loan.

-A bank account can be in your name, in your parent's or legal guardian's name or it can be a joint account you hold with someone else.
+The bank account statement that you submit with your visa application can be in your name, in your parent's or legal guardian's name or it can be a joint account you hold with someone else.
 You can use more than one account if necessary, and you can use a combination of your account(s) and your parent's or legal guardian's account(s).
-If you are relying on a loan, the loan must be in your name only.
+The account must show cash funds in the bank (this includes savings accounts and current accounts even when notice must be given), but shares, bonds, overdrafts, credit cards and pension funds are not acceptable.

 Online statements must include all the standard required information, and must either be stamped by the bank on each page, or have an accompanying letter from the bank confirming its authenticity.